This training is taught in English.

 1| The Secure Software Program (SSP)

-- Modern software development (agile, DevOps, containers, cloud, …)
+- Modern software development (agile, DevOps, containers, cloud, technologies, products, …)

 - The need for secure software